-Risks to the water resource features from the substation extension generally are associated with the use of fuels and lubricants or other chemicals or additives used for construction plant and equipment.
+Risks to the water resource features from the overhead line works are generally associated with the use of fuels and lubricants or other chemicals or additives used for construction plant and equipment.
 Spills of any kind may have potential significant detrimental impacts on the groundwater and surface water features.
 Appropriate good practice construction techniques and pollution control and management methods would be implemented throughout the works.
 For example, refuelling and maintenance of plant and equipment would be undertaken on areas of hardstanding with appropriately sized and well-stocked spill kits nearby or these activities will take place off-site where possible.
-Runoff across the site boundary will be controlled through a variety of methods including header drains, buffer zones around watercourses, on-site ditches, silt traps and bunding.
+Runoff across the site will be controlled through a variety of methods including header drains, buffer zones around watercourses, on-site ditches, silt traps and bunding.
 Where new or additional surfacing is required on any access tracks and compound areas, these will be permeable surfaces where ground conditions allow.
 Land used temporarily will be reinstated where practicable (bearing in mind any restrictions on planting and land use) to its pre-construction condition and use.
 Boundary features will be reinstated to a similar style and quality to those that were removed, with landowner agreement.
 Existing land drainage regimes would also be reinstated following construction.

-The risk of impact from flooding to the substation extension is not anticipated to be significant.
-Cumulative effects from flood risk are not anticipated to be significant due to the nature of the other developments proposals and the measures outlined to manage flood risk.
+The risk of impact from flooding to the overhead line works are not anticipated to be significant.
+Cumulative effects with other developments (as outlined in Section 5.1.1) from flood risk are not anticipated to be significant due to the nature of the other developments proposals and the measures outlined to manage flood risk.
 The introduction of new assets removes the capacity of the surrounding land to act as a flood area, however, new structures should be designed to cope with and maintain operation within flood scenarios following current available guidance.
 Measures to avoid or reduce flood risk impacts include:

-- where possible, remove existing redundant hard standing before creating new areas of hard standing, such that the overall total hard standing area is not increased during construction; - contractor to sign up to Natural Resources Wales flood warnings and specify triggers and actions (in response to receipt of a flood warning) in a construction flood management plan; - locate construction compounds in areas with lowest feasible flood risk; and - apply appropriate water quality controls to construction compound runoff.
+- where possible, remove existing redundant hard standing before creating new areas of hard standing, such that the overall total hard standing area is not increased during construction; - contractor to sign up to Natural Resources Wales flood warnings and specify triggers and actions (in response to receipt of a flood warning) in a construction flood management plan; - · locate construction compounds in areas with lowest feasible flood risk; and - apply appropriate water quality controls to construction compound runoff.

-Operation of the substation extension is not considered to have significant adverse effects on flood risk.
+Operation of the overhead lines is not considered to have significant adverse effects on flood risk.
 Measures to avoid or reduce impacts are not required.